-FROM PRIVATE PROPERTY TO MONEY, MARKETS, AND MONETARY PRODUCTION In the alternative view presented here, primitive "exchanges" and "monies" cannot lead to the development of market exchange or to the use of money, since they do not lead to the institution of private property which is considered to be a prerequisite to the development of monetary production, that is, production for sale in markets for money-denominated assets.17 "With the establishment of private property, we at once have the elements of a money economy..."
-[Heinsohn and Steiger 1989, p.
-193] The development of private, alienable, property18 is of crucial importance to the development of markets and money precisely because it destroys the collective security of tribal or command society which allows for ceremonial exchange and redistribution.
-The introduction of private property generates "existential uncertainty" in which each member of society becomes responsible for his/her (including family members) own social and economic well being.19 exchange.
+In one interesting heterodox thesis, it is argued that primitive "exchanges" and "monies" cannot lead to the development of market exchange or to the use of money because they do not lead to the institution of private property which is considered to be a prerequisite to the development of monetary production, that is, production for sale in markets for money-denominated assets.
+"With the establishment of private property, we at once have the elements of a money economy..."
+(Heinsohn and Steiger 1989, p.
+193).
+The development of private, alienable property is of crucial importance to the development of markets and money precisely because it destroys the collective security of tribal or command society which allows for ceremonial exchange and redistribution.
+The introduction of private property generates "existential uncertainty" in which each member of society becomes responsible for his/her (including family members) own social and economic well-being.

+The "existential uncertainty" that is generated by the introduction of private property is thus a crucial element in the alternative explanation of the passage from ceremonial to market exchange.
 In tribal society, reciprocal and redistributive modes of social integration ensure that the material needs of any particular individual in society will be met according to the ability of the tribe to do so.
 This does not mean that one will never go hungry, but that there is no distinction between the economic conditions of the individual and the society as a whole.